 Our earnings are affected by our ability to make loans, and thus we could sustain significant loan losses and consequently significant net losses if we incorrectly assess the creditworthiness of our borrowers resulting in loans to borrowers who fail to repay their loans in accordance with the loan terms, incorrectly value the collateral securing the repayment of their loans, or fail to detect or respond to a deterioration in loan quality in a timely manner.
 Management makes various assumptions and judgments about the collectability of our loan portfolio, including the creditworthiness of our borrowers and the value of the real estate and other assets serving as collateral for the repayment of many of our loans.
 We maintain an allowance for loan losses that we consider adequate to absorb losses inherent in the loan portfolio based on our assessment of the information available.
-In determining the size of our allowance for loan losses, we rely on an analysis of our loan portfolio based on historical loss experience, volume and trends in delinquencies and non-accruals, national and local economic conditions and other pertinent information.
+In determining the size of our allowance for loan losses, we rely on an analysis of our loan portfolio based on historical loss experience, volume and types of loans, trends in classification, volume and trends in delinquencies and non-accruals, national and local economic conditions and other pertinent information.
 We target small and medium-sized businesses as loan customers.
 Because of their size, these borrowers may be less able to withstand competitive or economic pressures than larger borrowers in periods of economic weakness.
 Also, as we expand into new markets, our determination of the size of the allowance could be understated due to our lack of familiarity with market-specific factors.
-Despite the effects of sustained economic weakness, we believe our allowance for loan losses as of December 31, 2013 was \$30.7 million, or 1.07% of total gross loans.
+Despite the effects of sustained economic weakness, we believe our allowance for loan losses is adequate.
+Our allowance for loan losses as of December 31, 2013 was \$30.7 million, or 1.07% of total gross loans.